 There are many transport options in the area with tube stations at two points; Clapham Common and Clapham South and the popular amenities at Clapham Old Town, Battersea Rise and Abbeville, each offering a mix of shops, boutiques and places to eat and drink.

 Victoria Park in East London is surrounded by highly desirable Victorian properties.

-The area to the north of the park is filled with boutique shops, independent produce stores along with restaurants and cafes and popular public houses.
+The area to the north of the park is filled with boutique shops, independent produce stores, restaurants and cafes and popular public houses.
 The park itself has two cafes and two playgrounds making it very popular with families living in the area.

 Buying near a park

-In north London divided from Regents Park by a road is Primrose Hill and there is Golders Hill Park and Finsbury Park to name a few others.
+In north London divided from Regents Park by a road in Primrose Hill and there is Golders Hill Park and Finsbury Park to name a few others.

 In south London residents enjoy visiting Crystal Palace Park and Dulwich Park amongst others, Wimbledon Common is a popular space in the south west and the likes of Ravenscourt Park and Chiswick House and Grounds in west London are visited often by locals.

 London is filled with green spaces from parks to playing fields, dedicated spaces for dogs, sports grounds and playgrounds.